 Library Databases & Datasets

-ICPSR (Interuniversity Consortium for Political and Social Sciences Research): The largest Behavioral and Social Science data archive in the United States.
-ICPSR is a unit within the Universty of Michigan Institute for Social Research and its office is in Ann Arbor.
+ICPSR (Interuniversity Consortium for Political and Social Sciences Research): maintains a data archive of more than 250,000 files of research in the social and behavioral sciences.
+ICPSR is a unit within the University of Michigan Institute for Social Research and its office is in Ann Arbor.
 UM-Dearborn is one of ICPSR's 760 member institutions.
+Check out their Overview & Mission page for more information.

 Policy Map (library database): a geographic information system (GIS) used to understand U.S. communities.
 Included in the tool is access to PolicyMap's extensive data collection, with over 15,000 indicators used to understand communities.
 These indicators are organized into general categories including demographics, income and spending, housing, lending activity, quality of life, economy, education, health, federal guidelines, and other analysis.
 For help, see their tutorials and FAQs on their Help page.
 VPN needed to use this database - follow the VPN Setup instructions on the Online Library Access page.